-The Chapel Royal at Hampton Court Palace is a part of the ecclesiastical Household of Her Majesty The Queen.
-Her Majesty provides this beautiful place of worship and its establishment of a Chaplain, a Director of Music and a full-time Choir for all who may wish to worship here.
+The Chapel Royal at Hampton Court Palace is a part of the ecclesiastical Household of His Majesty The King.
+His Majesty provides this beautiful place of worship and its establishment of a Chaplain, a Director of Music and a full-time Choir for all who may wish to worship here.

 The Chapel Royal is a living, vibrant church with heavenly music, located at the heart of the historic palace.
 Everyone is welcome to attend the sung religious services at The Chapel Royal or to visit the place where Kings and Queens have worshipped for centuries.